The Art of the Arrival Window

 We just hover.
 In the hallway of possibility.
 Waiting on ourselves with no ETA.

 I’ve been thinking about what it would mean to get more precise.
-Not rigid — life doesn’t work that way and I’m not interested in pretending it does.
+Not rigid, life doesn’t work that way.
 But honest.
 Clear about what I’m working toward and roughly when I expect to arrive.
 Clear with the people around me about what they can count on and what might shift.

 When you don’t communicate, people don’t assume the best.
-They assume the worst.
 They assume you forgot.
 They assume you don’t care.
 They assume the thing they were already afraid of.

 Clarity isn’t just courtesy.
 It’s protection.
 For them and for you.